About This Chapter

 9. Locating Information in an Illustration

 In this lesson, you will learn how to locate information in an illustration.
-You will also learn how to use this information to answer questions that are based on the illustration.
+You will also learn how to use this information to answer questions that are based on an illustration.

 10. Interpreting Graphics in Expository Texts

 Expository texts frequently use graphics to present facts and information.
-This lesson will discuss ways to interpret graphics in expository texts.
-We will end with a brief quiz to see what you have learned.
+In this lesson, we'll discuss some ways to interpret the graphics found in expository texts.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice